Ghurid dynasty: Key Mints

 Evidence of mint names and inscriptions have been used to identify several primary centers of Ghurid coin production.
 These include Herat, Balkh, Ghazni, Bamiyan, and Firuzkuh.
 Each mint documents different stages in the dynasty's political geography.

 Herat was one of the earliest and most successful mints.
-It issued dirhams under Ghiyath al Din Muhammad Ibn Sam, when the city of Herat was conquered by the Ghurids in the middle of the twelfth century.
+It issued dirhams under Ghiyath al-Din Muhammad Ibn Sam when the city of Herat was conquered by the Ghurids in the middle of the twelfth century.

 Balkh coins date back to around 1190 and show periods of Ghurid control followed by non-Ghurid control, until around 1196 CE, which suggest the Ghurids had lost and recovered the city several times.

-Ghazni inscriptions identify Muʿizz al-Dīn Muhammad Ibn Sam, indicating his authority over eastern territories.
+Ghazni coin inscriptions identify Muʿizz al-Dīn Muhammad Ibn Sam, indicating his authority over eastern territories.

+Coin of Bahaʾ al-Din Sam struck at the Bamiyan–Wakhsh mint (AH 588–602 / AD 1192–1206).